UK Based Travel & Disabled Blogger

 Bottom Line

 Having limited mobility or disability should not stop you from enjoying the great outdoors.
-Fortunately, many national parks and campsites are becoming more and more friendly for all sorts of travellers because they know that everyone should be able to enjoy the beauty of and being with nature.
+Fortunately, many national parks and campsites are becoming more and more friendly for all sorts of travellers because they know that everyone should be able to enjoy the beauty of being with nature.

 Even then, you still need to prepare very well for it.
 Try to get the right equipment and other assistive devices to help you so you can enjoy yourself more.